sivann/kafkatop/README.md

 # Screenshot

 ![Scresnshot](images/kafkatop2.png)
 In the screenshot above (anonymized topics/groups), the 1st row is highlighted as the ETA to consume all the lag, with the consuming rate of the last period, is > 1 minute.
+Red rows indicate consumption rate is lower than it should be.
+Cell colors indicate severity.

 ![Scresnshot](images/kafkatop3.png)

-A healthy system.
+A healthy system above.

 ![Scresnshot](images/kafkatop4-summary.png)
 A summary of (anonymized) groups, topics, partitions, lag (median lag of all partitions) and consumer group state.